mablanco/docker-fgds/README.md

 # docker-fgds

 Docker image for Fast Google Dorks Scan (FGDS), a script to enumerate web-sites using Google dorks (<https://github.com/IvanGlinkin/Fast-Google-Dorks-Scan/>).
-This image uses a minimalistic approach.
-It's built upon Alpine Linux, so it has the smallest possible footprint when launched.
+This image it's built upon Alpine Linux, so it has the smallest possible footprint when launched.

 ## How to use this image